10 Proven Steps to LinkedIn Ads Success in 2023

 “Your CPC might be much higher than you expect, depending on how competitive your keywords are.
 The best thing you can do for high CPC keywords is to monitor your conversion quality and conversion rate.
 If users search for high CPC keywords and click through to your ads, you’ll want them to convert.
 If the conversion rate is low or you have a limited budget for ads, think about targeting a wider variety of keywords with a lower CPC.”

-In other words, it’s worth it to target the high-cost keywords if it generates a positive return on investment (e.g., high conversions).
+In other words, it’s worth it to target the high-cost keywords if they generate a positive return on investment (e.g., high conversions).

 The first thing your prospects see when searching for legal services are the ads at the top of the SERPs (search engine results pages).
 It holds position zero, beating the #1 spot SEO strategies aim for.
 So in a sense, it has a higher chance of getting a click than the landing page in position #1.